vrbadev/Ultrasound_Test_Prototype/README.md

 * Can be compiled with macro `USART_ASCII_MODE` set to `true` - then USART1 transmits single ADC sample every 500ms together with string containing PGA settings

 ## SW Notes
-* A Python3 script which uses Tkinter + matplotlib for real-time visualisation of the ADC samples: shows signal + FFT amplitude spectrum
+* A Python3 script which uses Tkinter + matplotlib for real-time visualisation of the ADC measurement: shows signal + FFT amplitude spectrum